caiyuqing/Open-DPSM/v3/Readme.md

 - 01.mp4, 02.mp4,etc: Movie files.
 The names must be the same as the eyetracking data.

 - The toolbox will automatically model all the movies together under one participant's folder.
 Keep the movies you want to model together in the participant folder

 - IMPORTANT: Don't use the same data folder for different sets of parameters (e.g., map type, number of weights, etc) in the toolbox.
+Please create a new forlder.

 **Eye-tracking data**